Walking on the Durham Heritage Coast

 After the decline of coal mining on the coast, water quality continues to improve, now matching standards found around the UK.
 We are seeing a fascinating recovery of life beneath the waves, with kelp beds expanding and large populations of colourful anemones as well as seals and a little further of basking sharks are frequently sighted in the summer months.

 The footpath is marked by waymarkers and finger posts with a variety of informative and interesting artwork along the way.

-The England Coast Path will be a new National Trail all around England's coast.
-It's opening in sections and will be complete in 2020.
+The King Charles III Coast Path (formally the England Coast Path) will be a new National Trail all around England's coast.
+It's opening in sections and will be complete in 2024.
 When it is complete it will be be one of the longest coastal walking routes in the world.

 - Distance: 5-10 Miles

 |2023 (1 Jan 2023 - 31 Dec 2023)|